The genius of Louis van Gaal, the new Manchester United manager, is not easily understood.

 Central to all of this is what Van Gaal calls the ‘learning process’.
 In 2009, his video analyst Max Reckers explained to me how Van Gaal uses video to aid the learning process. ‘[The reason] why people think he is so dominant over others is that he wants to control the whole process [of learning].
 He wants to know about all the feedback players get about their performance: from friends and family but particularly from journalists.
 If he knows this, he can decide what video images and commentary he gives to the player.
 Every stimulus he gives is tailor-made to the player’s needs.’

 Van Gaal tries to reduce interference with the learning process by minimising his players’ contacts with what he often calls ‘the outside world’.
 Until Van Gaal became Ajax manager in 1991, former players and journalists habitually hung out with players in the spelershome, the ‘players home’.
 He ended this immediately; access was to be denied to everyone except the players.
 ‘Only the people who worked at achieving the same goal were allowed in’, he writes in Visie.
-(Of Manchester United, he this week: ‘We have to sing from the same hymn sheet.’)
+(Of Manchester United, he said this week: ‘We have to sing from the same hymn sheet.’)

 In short: Van Gaal fully appreciates that his maximal theoretical influence as a manager is limited and so does everything to maximise it.